top of page

 Advocacy

-Sarah Friedberg is deeply committed to social justice and positive change.
-As co-chair of the Junior Board at Seeds for Change, she helps guide the nonprofit’s mission to provide seed funding for innovative projects that promote mental health, wellness, and personal growth.
-Her leadership focuses on supporting initiatives that empower individuals and communities, from education and art to research and holistic well-being.
+Sarah is engaged with strengthening community and promoting positive social change.
+As co-chair of the Junior Board at Seeds 4 Change, she helps guide the nonprofit’s mission to provide seed funding for innovative projects that promote mental health, wellness, and personal growth.
+She focuses on supporting initiatives that empower individuals and communities, from education and art to wellbeing.